National Professional Qualification for Leading Teaching

 Summative assessment takes the form of a 1500-word response to a case study, completed in a single 8-day window at the end of your programme.
 The assessment will give you the opportunity to demonstrate how you would deploy the knowledge, skills and understanding gained through the NPQ to lead and implement a specific aspect of change.

-That participants are teachers who will be able to meet all of the following criteria:
+In short, we expect that participants are teachers and leaders who will be able to meet all of the following criteria

 - Active engagement in every aspect of the programme - face-to-face and online elements